TheRealMorgenfrue/Olive/README.md

 - [Recipes](https://github.com/microsoft/olive-recipes)

 ## Data/Telemetry

-Distributions of this project may collect usage data and send it to Microsoft to help improve our products and services.
-See the [privacy statement](docs/Privacy.md) for more details.
+Unlike the upstream project, distributions of this project does **NOT**, under any circumstances, collect usage data and send it to Microsoft to help "improve" their products and services.

 ## 🤝 Contributions and Feedback

 - We welcome contributions!
 Please read the [contribution guidelines](./CONTRIBUTING.md) for more details on how to contribute to the Olive project.
 - For feature requests or bug reports, file a [GitHub Issue](https://github.com/microsoft/Olive/issues).
 - For general discussion or questions, use [GitHub Discussions](https://github.com/microsoft/Olive/discussions).

 ## ⚖️ License

 Copyright (c) Microsoft Corporation.
 All rights reserved.

 Licensed under the [MIT](./LICENSE) License.